Dexter Holland: Music

-Other ventures

 Science

-In an interview in 1995, Holland said when he turns 40, he would rather be a professor at a university than play music.
+In a 1995 interview, Holland said that he would rather be a professor at a university than play music by the time he turns 40.

 Holland was a doctoral student at the Laboratory of Viral Oncology and Proteomics Research, Keck School of Medicine, where he was supervised by Professor Suraiya Rasheed.
 In March 2013, Holland and co-authors published a paper in PLoS One regarding microRNA in HIV genomes, titled "Identification of Human MicroRNA-Like Sequences Embedded within the Protein-Encoding Genes of the Human Immunodeficiency Virus".
 The original academic paper describes the use of computational molecular biological (in silico) approaches to identify microRNA-like sequences in HIV.
 These sequences are suggested to have evolved to self-regulate survival of the virus in the host by evading its immune responses and thus influence the persistence, replication, and pathogenicity of HIV.
 Holland was awarded his Ph.D. in molecular biology during the USC Commencement on May 12, 2017.

-Gringo Bandito hot sauce
+Business

-In 2004, Holland launched his own brand of hot sauce, Gringo Bandito.
+In 2004, Holland launched his own brand of hot sauce called Gringo Bandito.
 The label depicts Holland with bandoliers, revolvers, a sombrero and shades, a design that OC Weekly magazine described as parodying the logo for Tapatío hot sauce or Pancho Villa.
 Holland, who grew up in Southern California where Mexican cuisine is considered a "part of the way of life", wondered "if [he] could do [a hot sauce] better".

 On the conception of the hot sauce, Holland states that in the early 2000s, while eating Mexican food, he began to read the label of a bottle of Tapatío; "It just clicked that I had to make one.
 People who like hot sauce are a certain type of people.
 They're passionate.
 They'll have a bottle with them wherever they go.
 I'm one of those people.
 And when I'm into something, I really get into it.
 It's like my music—I liked records, so I learned how to play a guitar.
 After that?
 A band."

 It has sold over a million bottles and is available in over 500 restaurants and 7,000 stores, including being a top-ranked hot sauce on Amazon.

 The headquarters for Gringo Bandito are located in a Huntington Beach industrial park, next to the Offspring's recording studio.

 Philanthropy

-In 1997, Holland and former Dead Kennedys singer Jello Biafra teamed up to form the F.S.U.
-Foundation, which raised funds through charity concerts.
+In 1997, Holland and former Dead Kennedys singer Jello Biafra teamed up to form the FSU Foundation, which raised funds through charity concerts.
 The foundation organized benefit shows to raise money for various charities including AIDS Project Los Angeles, Poor People's United Fund, Trees Foundation, and Amnesty International.

-Holland participated in the 2006 and 2008 Los Angeles Marathon; his charity of choice was the Innocence Project, a non-profit legal clinic that handles legal cases where post-conviction DNA testing of evidence can yield conclusive proof of innocence.
+Holland participated in the Los Angeles Marathon in 2006 and 2008 with his charity of choice being the Innocence Project, a non-profit legal clinic that handles legal cases where post-conviction DNA testing can yield conclusive proof of innocence.

+Artistry

+Holland's early musical influences include Aerosmith, the Beatles, the Sex Pistols, the Ramones, KISS, Bob Marley, Queen, and the Rolling Stones.